MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 default transports.

-As long as {{ALPN}} is securely negotiated as part of a cryptographic handshake, clients MUST be willing to use "alpn" protocols negotiated during a handshake even if they do not match an alpn value in the alpn set.
+As long as {{ALPN}} is securely negotiated as part of a cryptographic handshake, clients MUST be willing to use protocols negotiated during a handshake even if they do not match an ALPN value from the set of values indicated in the "alpn" parameter.

-In cases where the alpn set is a list of multiple values, clients SHOULD prefer values earlier in the list, followed by the default alpn if-present.
+In cases where the ALPN set is a list of multiple values, clients SHOULD prefer values earlier in the list, followed by the default ALPN identifier if-present.

 ## "port"